Ettore1991/Data-Science-projects/Customer churn prediction/README.md

 Methods:

 I tried different combinations of preprocessing steps, feature selection steps and hyperparameters in order to evaluate which pipeline performed the best.
-The algorithm used is XGBClassifier
+The algorithm used is Xgboost

 Results: